aarondwi/together/README.md

 TODO
 -------------------------

-1. Add `joiner` implementation (waiting for multiple call at once)
-2. CI with github actions
+1. CI with github actions.
+2. Dynamic number of to-be-waiting goroutine (for context idiom and combiner) using dynamic concurrency control.
+3. Add Combiner implementation.